We look at returns of various asset classes such as equity, debt, gold, crude oil and the Indian rupee in our latest monthly market summary.

 We use data for these charts from Investing.com

-The Rupee has generally appreciated against most currencies in October.
+The Rupee seemed to stabilise against most major currencies in October.

 Rishad is the founder of Kairos Capital.
 He started his career with Standard Chartered Wealth Management and has extensive experience in markets, particularly in terms of mutual funds and stocks.